openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0003-hybrid-approach-for-public-apis.rst

   we leave open the option of doing so in the future..
 - We provide logs about past changes to the user to alert them of other users' changes.
 - We provide sufficient rollback tools to fix any problems with xblocks / xblock structure the users may have caused.
+  Provided that modulestore versioning makes older versions of an XBlock available, we will provide a programmatic way to replace the current version of an XBlock with an older version, referenced by version ID.
+  Our current goal is to offer this packaged as a "revert task" operation.
 - We do not provide any versioning, rolling back, or logging for anything that is not an xblock (static assets, course-level policies and settings, etc).
 We recommend that the users employ version control for this on their side.